zoom-on-rational-points/zoom-on-rational-points.github.io/index.md

 # Mailing list

-If you want to receive the links to the talks and coffee breaks, please subscribe at <a href="./subscribe">this link</a>.
+If you want to receive the links to the talks and coffee breaks, please send a blank email to <a href='mailto:zorp-join@listserv.csv.warwick.ac.uk'>zorp-join@listserv.csv.warwick.ac.uk</a> and <b>click the link in the email we send in reply</b>.

 # Organizers